HomeProgrammesNursingBachelor of Nursing

 Safety check

-UCOL Te Pūkenga will undertake a safety check of all learners after enrolment to ensure UCOL Te Pūkenga meets the legislative requirements of the Vulnerable Children Act, 2014.
-UCOL Te Pūkenga will do this on behalf of Hospitals, District Health Boards, Primary Health Organisations and GP practices that host UCOL Te Pūkenga learners placements.
-The safety check involves confirming the learner's work history, verifying their suitability to work with children with a trusted referee, and completing New Zealand Police vetting.
+After you enrol, UCOL will undertake a safety check to ensure you meet the legislative requirements of the Vulnerable Children Act, 2014.
+This is undertaken for all students before clinical placements.
+UCOL will do this on behalf of Hospitals, Primary Health Organisations and other providers that host UCOL student placements.
+The safety check involves confirming your work history, verifying your suitability to work with children with a trusted referee, and completing New Zealand Police vetting.

 Recognition of prior learning